anybox/anybox.recipe.odoo/README.rst

 script_name
 -----------

-Startup scripts are created in the `bin` directory.
+OpenERP startup scripts are created in the `bin` directory.
 By default the name is: start_<part_name>, so you can have several startup scripts for each part if you configure several OpenERP servers or clients.
 You can pass additional typical arguments to the server via the startup script, such as -i or -u options.